molepigeon/think-2406-lab/3_logging/monitor_and_manage_logs_through_the_logdna_web_ui/export_logs_to_a_local_file.md

 **NOTE: To complete this step you need a paid plan.
 Upgrade the service plan.**

-You can export log data in JSONL format from an IBM Log Analysis with LogDNA instance into a local file.
+You can export log data in JSON Lines (JSONL) format from an IBM Log Analysis with LogDNA instance into a local file.

 You can export logs programmatically or from the IBM Log Analysis Web UI.